 These records can be a valuable source of information about you, your childhood, your family and the story of your time in ‘care’.

 There is legislation that applies to your right to access records.
-Different laws relating to privacy and freedom of information apply in each state and territory.
-You can read more state-specific information here.
+Different laws relating to privacy and freedom of information apply in each state and territory, and depend on whether the records are in the custody of a government department, or held by a past or current care provider organisation.

 Public records legislation in each state requires the government to keep the personal records of children who were in ‘care’ permanently.
 Usually the internal policy of an organisation states that the ‘care’ provider must also keep its client files permanently.
 Inquiries like ‘Forgotten Australians’ and ‘Bringing them home’ have also stipulated that these records are never to be destroyed.